 WKU Chinese Flagship Application

 We conduct rolling admissions on a space-available basis for applications received after the priority deadline.
+Applicants are strongly encouraged to apply by the priority deadline.

 Important Information regarding the Application